Ben-D-Anderson/InstantReplay/README.md

 This plugin is ideal for Minecraft servers running game-modes such as Factions and HCF, as players often break rules which would need recorded proof of the player violating the rule in order to punish them.
-Gone are the days of recording your screen to catch rule-breakers, server administrators can now re-watch the rule violation occurring in-game.
+Gone are the days of recording your screen to catch rule-breakers, server admins can now re-watch the rule violation occurring in-game.

 </div>